An explanation of ABC XYZ inventory analysis and why it adds value

 With your ABC and XYZ categories identified, you can produce a matrix like the one below and assign each group.

 Adding another level of insight to your inventory classification process allows you to make more informed ordering and stocking decisions.
-For example, it makes sense to treat valuable AX items with constant demand differently from AZ items with erratic demand.
-If demand is steady and easy to predict (X items), you can have lower safety stock levels than for products with more volatile demand (Z items).
+For example, treating valuable AX items with constant demand differently from AZ items with erratic demand makes sense.
+Where demand is steady and easy to predict (X items), you can have lower safety stock levels than for products with more volatile demand (Z items).

 From ABC XYZ analysis to automation

-XYZ analysis offers a more sophisticated inventory categorisation framework, but doesn’t eliminate the need for time-consuming, manual calculations in spreadsheets.
-Manual spreadsheets also make it harder to keep your calculations up to date as sales volumes vary and products move between categories.
+XYZ analysis offers a more sophisticated inventory categorisation framework.
+However, time-consuming, manual calculations and spreadsheets make it harder to keep your calculations up to date as sales volumes vary and products move between categories.

 An inventory optimisation tool like EazyStock can automate the process to make it less daunting.
-EazyStock categorises your inventory based on multi-dimensional criteria such as demand, sales frequency, number of picks and annual consumption value.
+EazyStock takes ABC XYZ analysis to the next level by categorising your inventory based on multi-dimensional criteria such as demand, sales frequency, number of picks and annual consumption value.
 The system automatically analyses and re-classifies your inventory daily, so products are always managed according to the most relevant inventory policy.

 For more information on EazyStock or to book a demo click here.

-Download our eGuide for more information on how to combine ABC and XYZ analysis and increase the effectiveness of your inventory classification techniques.
+Download our eGuide for more information on combining ABC and XYZ analysis and increasing the effectiveness of your inventory classification techniques.

 A yellow background with three red, wooden blocks stacked on top of each other haphazardly the top one has a pink A, the middle one has a pale blue B and the bottom one has a yellow c ABC analysis in stock management